The Best Coffee Grinders for Moka Pot Coffee

-When brewing a pot of stovetop espresso, you have two choices, buy pre-ground coffee, which is probably what most of us Moka pot lovers do, and have your own grinder and buy whole beans.
-While pre-ground is a decent solution, buying your own beans and grinding just seconds before brewing, take your espreso on a new level.
+When brewing a pot of stovetop espresso, you have two choices: buy pre-ground coffee, which is probably what most of us Moka pot lovers do, or have your own grinder and buy whole beans.
+While pre-ground is a convenient solution, purchasing whole beans and grinding them just seconds before brewing elevates your espresso to a new level, as emphasized by coffee experts like Scott Rao in The Professional Barista’s Handbook.

-In this article, I will show you how to choose a grinder.
-I will also recommend you a few good coffee grinders, that you can pair with your Moka pot.
+In this article, I will guide you on how to choose a grinder. (as outlined by Scott Rao in The Professional Barista’s Handbook) I will also recommend a few high-quality coffee grinders that you can pair with your Moka pot.

 Without further ado, let’s jump in.